 Sebum production is also affected by the seasons, changes in temperature and relative humidity.
 Spot formation is linked not only to sebum production but also to blocked pores.
 These blockages consist of plugs made from sebum, skin debris and keratin.

-Green People has created a range of anti-blemish products using natural ingredients, shown to be particularly effective at fighting acne in four key ways:
+Green People has created a range of anti-blemish products using natural ingredients which are particularly effective at fighting adult acne in four key ways:

 - Prevent the build-up of dead skin cells